WESTMORLAND CRICKET LEAGUE RULES 2022

 c.
 In the event of scores being equal in a Cup match, the team with the fewer wickets down will be declared the winner.
 If scores and wicket are equal the match will be replayed (venue reversed).

 d.
-In under 19 (13) (11) league cricket.
+In under 19 (16) (13) (11) (9) league cricket.
 All matches are to be played in the allocated week (beginning on Mondays) with venue reversal to be allowed where problems exist, e.g., due to rain or ground availability.
-It is the home team’s responsibility to arrange Under 19, 13 and 11 fixtures.
-All Clubs are to arrange their home fixtures and provide the Junior Secretary with a complete list of these dates, no later than 14 days prior to the start of the junior season.
+It is the home team’s responsibility to arrange Under 19, 16, 13, 11 and 9 fixtures.
+All Clubs are to arrange their home fixtures and provide the Junior Secretary with a complete list of these dates, no later than 14th April.
 Failure to do so will result in a £25.00 fine.
 The game can only then be altered by mutual agreement.
-In the event of the game not being played during the allocated week, the results card must be sent to the Junior Results Secretary as a drawn match.
+In the event of the game not being played during the allocated week, the result must be sent to the Junior Results Secretary as a drawn match.

 (a) Head to Head record.